SergioFernandezCordero/AeneaBot/README.md

 ###### development-image.yml

-Everytime you make a push to a branch, an image tagged with "development" will be generated, so you can deploy using minikube.
+Everytime you make a push to a branch, an image tagged with "development" and a timestamp will be generated, so you can deploy it using minikube.
 Just ensure imagePullPolicy is set to Always to avoid cache.

 ###### stable-image.yml